4th House In Astrology

 This person tends to build a marvelous home atmosphere, especially for children.
 Here is someone who is considerate and philosophical towards the family, and who has a great deal of fun just being a lover or a parent.
 Money is not of prime importance – this is the placing that confers the ability to have a great time no matter what the standard of living.
 Investments in property, both emotional and financial, will pay dividends.

 - Comfortable domestic circumstances.

-- Relationship with parents ought to be beneficial.
+- Relationships with parents ought to be beneficial.

-- May make home far away from place of birth and do quite well there.
+- May make home far away from the place of birth and do quite well there.